ismahanadan/US-Healthcare-Spending-Analysis/README.md

 #Questions:

-1. What is the average total spending per year for each condition?
+1. What is the mean spending per year for each condition?
-2. What is the average total spending per year for the two payers?
+2. What is the mean spending per year for public and private payers?
 3. For each care type:
 a.
-What is the total spending on care (ex.
+What is the mean spending on care (ex.
 Ambulatory) for men and women in 2016?

-b.
-What is the total public and private insurance spending on care (ex.
-Ambulatory) in 2016?
-c.
-What is the total spending on care (ex.
+4. What is the mean spending on care (ex.
 Ambulatory) for each age group?